taotangtt/computing-bootcamp-2019/README.md

 The workshop will cover the following topics:

-## Introduction to the department computing eco-system
+## Introduction to the department and Duke computing eco-system

 - Account activation and access to departmental servers
 - Discussion of how to responsibly use distributed computing resources